-Social Equity Events
+Social Equity in Cannabis Events

 The LCB recognizes that when the regulatory structure of the current cannabis regulatory system was developed, mistakes were made.
 It's also important that the public has a clear understanding of the laws surrounding what the LCB is responsible for when it comes to cannabis industry.